I wanted two things when I started building Reconciled.

 Every small business needs a way to keep track of expenses, and typing it all into a spreadsheet when you get back to the office takes too much time and creates too many opportunities for error or forgetfulness.
 The Receipt Bank app is right there on your phone and syncs with QuickBooks Online.
 It couldn’t be easier.

-My team is almost completely remote, so we need ways to connect with each other online that are more functional than an email thread back and forth.
+The reconciled team is completely remote, so we need ways to connect with each other online that is more functional than an email thread.
 With Slack, I’m able to facilitate conversations with groups of employees or contractors.
 I can have a separate channel just for administrative issues or a particular client or bring everyone in for general issues.
 It’s a bit like running into someone in the hall and chatting briefly, but it’s all online.

-I set all of my employees up with a google account.
+I set all of my employees up with a Google account.
 Besides using the basic functions like email and calendar, we create and upload documents and files to share.
-The functionality is so improved over the days we used to send giant attachments.
+The functionality is so improved over the days of sending giant attachments.